Public speaking anxiety

 The thought of the audience judging me harshly fueled my fear.
 Deep down I knew my truth was different from reality.
-Yes, maybe there were some judgmental people in the audience.
-But they were not the majority.
+Yes, maybe there are some judgmental people in the audience.
+But, they are not the majority.

 Think about it.
-When you are in the audience listening to a speaker, and they falter, you are rooting for them to recover their composure.
+When you are in the audience listening to a speaker, and she falters, you root for her to recover her composure.

-I realized most people in the audience were cheering for me instead of quietly booing me.
-They were my allies; not my foes.
+I now realize most people in the audience cheer for me instead of quietly boo me.
+They are my allies; not my foes.

 The illusion that they were waiting for me to stumble was all in my head.
 Fortunately, this story is no longer true for me.
 My reality has shifted.

-Now I realize if someone is criticizing me, then it’s not someone I want to know anyway.
-They enjoy finding the flaws.
+If someone is criticizing me, then it’s not someone I want to know anyway.
+That person enjoys finding the flaws.
 Why waste my time and energy on the few when there are so many who are genuinely interested in what I have to offer?